kqtqh1/Signature-Verification-App-using-SNN/README.md

 ﻿# Offline Signature Verification App using Siamese Neural Network

 ## Overview
-This signature verification app uses a Siamese Neural Network to compare two signatures, with OpenCV handling the image preprocessing.
+This signature verification app uses a Siamese Neural Network to compare two handwritten signatures, with OpenCV handling the image preprocessing.
 The model was trained on 69,120 sample pairs, and the app was built in Android Studio.

 ## Table of Contents
   - [Overview](#overview)